Garyfallidis/website-dev/content/looking_back.md

 </a>
 </p>

 This is one of the pictures I made using DIPY a few years ago.
 I changed the standard colormap of the streamlines to make them look vintage.
 There is a suppressed artist hidden in all scientists.
 I am not an exception.
-I have to say that most of the work here is done by DIPY itself.